-This Agreement, dated October 14, 2005, by and between the City of Vineland, a municipal corporation of the State of New Jersey, hereinafter referred to as the "City" and the International Association of EMT's and Paramedics Local R2-75, Vineland, NJ, hereinafter referred to as the "Association".
+This Agreement dated May 17, 2010 by and between the City of Vineland, a municipal corporation of the State of New Jersey, hereinafter referred to as the "City" and the International Association of EMT's and Paramedics Local R2-75, Vineland, NJ, hereinafter referred to as the "IAEP".
+The City and the IAEP shall together be hereinafter referred to as the "parties".